jundalisay/superb/content/en/research/spinoza/simple-ethics/part-1/_index.md

-+++
-title=  "God"
-image=  "/covers/ethics.jpg"
+---
+heading: "Part 1"
+title: God
+weight: 2
-description=  "Spinoza describes God as a substance, similar to how the Hindus describe God as a Brahma" heading= "Part 1: 36 propositions "
+description: "Spinoza describes God as a substance, similar to how the Hindus describe God as a Brahma"
-+++
+image: "/covers/ethics.jpg"
+---